West Virginia ER Doctor Sued in Child's Death

 The child continued to have the same symptoms and was taken back to the hospital where another doctor found she had sepsis and a bowel obstruction.
 She then had to undergo several surgeries and procedures in which they found total intestinal gangrene.
 Her condition worsened to the point she had to be put on life support.
 She died four days after her initial visit to the emergency room.

 The suit alleges the doctor’s negligence because the symptoms were highly suggestive of a bowel obstruction and he should have made a thorough search for the cause.

-At the Rochester, N.Y.
-Law Offices of Scott C. Gottlieb and Associates, LLP, we have many years experience in medical malpractice lawsuits.
-If you feel that you or a loved one has suffered due to medical malpractice in New York, call our 24-hour answering service at (607) 724-7700 or contact us via our online contact form.
+At Scott C. Gottlieb, Injury Law Attorney, we have many years experience in medical malpractice lawsuits.
+If you feel that you or a loved one has suffered due to medical malpractice in New York, call our 24-hour answering service at (607) 235-2754 or contact us via our online contact form.
 All calls and inquiries are responded to the same day, usually within one hour.
 There is no case-review cost.